MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

 # From SQL to AI Models: A Comprehensive Data Science Pipeline

 Welcome to the From SQL to AI Models repository, your ultimate guide to transforming raw SQL data into actionable AI models.
-This repository is designed to help data scientists, machine learning engineers, and developers build a robust data science pipeline that covers every aspect of the journey from SQL data extraction to deploying AI models in production environments.
+This repository is aims to help data scientists, machine learning engineers, and developers build a robust data science pipeline that covers every aspect of the journey from SQL data extraction to deploying AI models in production environments.

 # Overview